 - Displacement of the articular disc due to trauma.

-- Bruxism or clenching of teeth, emotional tension and stress, prolonged muscular contractures due to bad postures, dental treatments.
+- Bruxism or clenching of teeth, emotional tension, and stress, prolonged muscular contractures due to bad postures, and dental treatments.

 - Emotional stress and stress.

 - Prolonged muscle contractions due to bad postures.

 - Dental treatments: fillings, extractions, orthodontics, implants, placement of covers.